karpikpl/iot-hub-sample/README.md

 - azure
 - azure-container-apps
 - azure-service-bus
-- azure-web-pub-sub
+- azure-iot-hub
 urlFragment: pubsub-dapr-csharp-servicebus
-name: Microservice communication using pubsub (async)(C#) and web pub sub (websockets)
+name: Microservice communication using pubsub (async)(C#) and iot hub (AMQP)
 description: Create a subscriber microservice with C# to demonstrate how Dapr enables a subcribe pattern.
 Console app will publish a message on service bus topic, subscriber microservice will pick it up and execute the job.
-Both services talk to each other using websockets via azure web pub sub service.
+Both services talk to each other using AMQP via Azure IoT Hub.
 ---
 <!-- YAML front-matter schema: https://review.learn.microsoft.com/en-us/help/contribute/samples/process/onboarding?branch=main#supported-metadata-fields-for-readmemd -->

-# Microservice communication using pubsub (async) and websockets
+# Microservice communication using pubsub (async) and AMQP (IoT Hub)

 ![](images/pubsub-diagram.png)

 In this quickstart, you'll create a subscriber microservice to demonstrate how Dapr enables a publish-subcribe pattern.
 The publisher will be a console app (`console scheduler`) that schedules a job on a specific topic, while subscriber (`job solver`) will listen for messages of specific topics and execute the job.
 See [Why Pub-Sub](#why-pub-sub) to understand when this pattern might be a good choice for your software architecture.

-The key thing about this sample is that console scheduler app communicates with job solver using websockets.
-Scheduler app has the ability to "cancel" the job and the solver is sending updates on the job progress.
+The key thing about this sample is that both apps console scheduler app are registered as IoT devices and send telemetry to the hub (IoT Manager).
+Manager app is responsible for routing events back to devices.

+All `scheduler` telemetry (device-to-cloud) is transformed to cloud-to-device messages and send back to `solver`.

+This is not a most common use of IoT hub, but it demostrates the messaging capabilites.

 ## Dapr